Sulawesi: Administration

 The island was administered as one province between 1945 and 1960.
-In 1960 it was divided into two provinces - North and Central Sulawesi, and South and Southeast Sulawesi.
+In 1960 it was divided into two provinces – North and Central Sulawesi, and South and Southeast Sulawesi.
 In 1964 both of these were again divided, the former into North Sulawesi and Central Sulawesi, and the latter into South Sulawesi and Southeast Sulawesi.
 Today, it is subdivided into six provinces: Gorontalo, West Sulawesi, South Sulawesi, Central Sulawesi, Southeast Sulawesi, and North Sulawesi.
 Among these, the newest provinces are Gorontalo, established in 2000 from part of North Sulawesi, and West Sulawesi, established in 2004 from part of South Sulawesi.

-The largest cities on the island are the provincial capitals of Makassar, Manado, Palu, Kendari, and Gorontalo (the provincial capital of West Sulawesi - the town of Mamuju - is not a city); there are six other cities - Bitung, Palopo, Bau-Bau, Parepare, Kotamobagu and Tomohun.
+The largest cities on the island are the provincial capitals of Makassar, Manado, Palu, Kendari, and Gorontalo (the provincial capital of West Sulawesi – the town of Mamuju – is not a city); there are six other cities – Bitung, Palopo, Bau-Bau, Parepare, Kotamobagu and Tomohun.

 Flora and fauna

 Sulawesi is part of Wallacea, meaning that it has a mix of both Indomalayan and Australasian species that reached the island by crossing deep-water oceanic barriers.
 The flora includes one native eucalypt, E. deglupta.
 There are 8 national parks on the island, of which 4 are mostly marine.
 The parks with the largest terrestrial area are Bogani Nani Wartabone with 2,871 km2 and Lore Lindu National Park with 2,290 km2.
 Bunaken National Park, which protects a rich coral ecosystem, has been proposed as a UNESCO World Heritage Site.
+The coast of northern tip of Sulawesi is identified as a site of highest marine biodiversity importance in the Coral Triangle.